YellowJacket17/michaels-adventure/README.md

 Conversation IDs MUST start at "0" in the JSON file, working down as 0, 1, 2, etc.
 Conversation IDs are loaded into the game as the order in which they appear in the JSON file.
-For example, even if the conversation ID at the top of the JSON file read "3", it would still be loaded into the game as conversation with ID "0".
+For example, if there were three conversations in the JSON file, but none had the conversation ID "3", then a `NullPointerException` would be thrown upon loading.
+Loading always starts at conversation ID "0" and increments until it reaches the number of conversations present in the JSON file.

 The "map" field indicates which map a conversation should automatically be loaded into.
 In other words, when said map is loaded, the conversation will also be loaded and placed appropriately.